 How To Write Personal Vows For Your Wedding Day

 What the heck are vows anyway?
 This is what one of my clients googled when she stumbled up on my vow writing workshop in Portland, Oregon last year.
 From working with lots of clients on their weddings, I know that she is not alone in asking this question so I thought I’d try to illuminate what vows are all about so that you can make your own decision about writing them.
-Let me be totally transparent by saying that I am a MAJOR fan of personal vows as part of your wedding ceremony and I will try to convince you to write your own in this article because this is the heart center of your love story.
+Let me be totally transparent by saying that I am a MAJOR fan of personal vows as part of your wedding ceremony and I will try to convince you to write your own in this blog post because this is the heart center of your love story.
 It’s when the tears flow, it’s when the belly laughs happen, it’s when a surprise serenade leaves everyone with goosebumps.
 I have heard a lot of vows as a Celebrant and I can honestly say that they have all been utterly beautiful and totally different because they all came straight from the heart.
 So, that’s the good news.
 You can take a deep breath.
 You’re going to be fine, they’re going to be beautiful and I promise that writing your vows can actually be a fun part of your wedding planning process.
 Here are some common questions that I get about vows:

 What the heck are vows?